caprica-Six/learn-lerna-monorepo/README.md

-# Learn how to Start with Learna monorepo
+# Learn how to Start with Lerna monorepo

 Here's how to start with Lerna and set up different projects with an example of sharable components + Namespace all the packages.